idealeer/xmap/README.md

 Usage
 -----

-A guide to using XMap is found in our [GitHub Wiki](https://github.com/idealeer/xmap/wiki).
+A guide to using XMap can be found in our [GitHub Wiki](https://github.com/idealeer/xmap/wiki).

+Simple commands and options to using XMap can be found in [USAGE](https://github.com/idealeer/xmap/blob/master/src/xmap.1.ronn).

 ## Paper